frig-neutron/entretien-announce/intake_form/README.md

  - run `ENV=[stg|prd) ./scripts/deploy.sh`
  - configure the `FUNCTION_ENDPOINT` key to point the HTTP endpoint
    - by hand: `⚙️ Project Settings` > `Script Properties` > `Add script property`
-   - by code: call `setSendEndpoint(url)` w/ clasp CLI (bork atm)
+   - by code: call `setSendEndpoint(url)` w/ clasp CLI (*FIXME: bork atm*)

-## "Staging" environment
+ - set the `MODE` key to either of

-We only have one Jira instance, so there's no real staging environment.
-What passes for staging around here is an alternate "test mode" entry point on the script which causes it to
+   - `production`: normal operations.
+Sends email, creates jira tickets.
-- prepend `TEST - ` to the Jira ticket and
+   - `test`: prefixes all Jira tickets with `TEST - `
-- redirect all email to my email address.
+   - `noop`: don't create Jira tickets.
+Still send email, though.

-Jira tickets will still appear in the public Jira repository, albeit with a `TEST - ` prefix.
+## Manual Testing

-These have to be manually cleaned up.
+Testing can be done on a [staging sheet](#staging).

-It would be nice if the staging mode deployment would actually deploy an alternate role directory, but perhaps that is too much to ask.
+Using the staging sheet allows to you talk to the staging router function, which is deployed with a dummy email directory (to avoid bothering the neighbours).
+We only have one Jira instance, so the "staging environment" doesn't fully isolate the users.
+That's where the `noop` mode comes in.

 ## Addresses of sheets
 ### Production